 I swapped out shoes, grabbed my light and other night gear, and headed towards Handies Peak, the course’s 14K foot peak.
 Adam headed back to Silverton with Mitch Holdsworth, who was doing an incredible job as crew chief despite being on crutches.
 I was joined by Kyle Curtin, who had helped mark this section of the course, fully eliminating any thoughts or concerns of night time navigation.

 Unfortunately it didn’t take long for me to realize that the worst was not actually behind me.
 I started feeling queasy and was unable to get down calories.
-Soon the gagging started, then it turned into whole body immobilizing heaving, doubled over with my poles braced against my shoulders to keep me from hitting the ground.
+Soon the gagging started, then it turned into whole body immobilizing heaving, doubled over with my poles braced against my shoulders to keep me from completely crumpling to the ground.
 I could see the lights of Jeff and Courtney slowly moving away up the peak.

 Then the spewing started.
 I had actually been hoping it would, thinking that once I cleared my stomach I might be able to reset and continue.
 That was not the case at all.
 It happened at least four times on the way up, in between slow laborious steps that felt like I was walking through waist deep sand.
 Kyle continued encouraging me and prodding me along, thinking that if I could get over the top and back down to lower elevations that I would recover.